 SPENCER MUSEUM OF ART, LARRY AND BARBARA MARSHALL FAMILY BALCONY, 404

+Create your own species of bird that has gone extinct by using “apocalyptic” materials inspired by the exhibition Audubon in the Anthropocene.
+Staff from KU’s Natural History Museum will bring real bird specimens and examples of their nests.
 The Art Cart is a drop-in activity station where children and grown-ups enjoy hands-on art projects together, taking inspiration from original works of art on view.
-Create a mixed-media “home-holder” by using materials to visualize what home means to you.

 March 23PAST FORWARD RECORDING SESSION

 Can a work of art prompt memories of your past that resonate with life today?
 Chat with Spencer staff and explore works of art from the Museum’s collection that might spark personal meaning for you.
 Then record your story to share in our app and in the exhibition Past Presence.

 April 05DAY OF CREATIVITY

 Explore creative processes in different disciplines and awaken your creative side.
 This community event includes performances, demonstrations, and hands-on activities that celebrate creativity.
 Free and fun for all ages.

 April 11FIRST NATIONS STUDENT ASSOCIATION POWWOW & KU INDIGENOUS CULTURES FESTIVAL

 LIED CENTER OF KANSAS, 1600 STEWART DRIVE, LAWRENCE, KS 66045

 Celebrate Native American culture and enjoy activities, food and craft vendors, presentations, workshops, and demonstrations led by Indigenous artists, scholars, and craftspeople.